 Sustainable fashion refers to the production of clothes, accessories, and make-up in an environment-friendly way.
-Its goal is to protect the ecosystem, reduce pollution considerably, and encourage practices of recycling, repurposing and less consumption, and a responsible use of natural resources.
-The produced items are stronger, softer and more durable, their high quality ensures that the items won't be treated as disposable.
+Its goal is to protect the ecosystem, considerably reduce pollution, encourage practices of recycling, repurposing and less consumption, and responsible use of natural resources.
+The produced items are softer to the touch but stronger and more durable; their high quality ensures that the items won't be treated as disposable.
 All of these features are part of the slow fashion model.

 Global Fashion Agenda predicts that clothing consumption will rise 63% by 2030.
 Ellen MacArthur Foundation's report shows that we wear our items 40% less than 10 years ago and 26% of clothing in the UK is disposed of because the owner does not like it anymore.

-The ‘fast fashion’ business model is encouraging over-consumption and generating excessive waste, many of which are not made from single fiber materials and cannot be recycled.
+The ‘fast fashion’ business model is encouraging over-consumption and generating excessive waste, much of which is not made from single-fiber materials and cannot be recycled.
 These garments are usually treated as disposable, producing excessive waste.
 More than $500 billion of value is lost every year due to clothing underutilization and the lack of recycling, according to the Ellen MacArthur Foundation.

 Consumers’ increasing awareness and concern affect their purchasing decisions.
 New outlets and social media help bring light to sustainable fashion and help spread information about the variety of choices.
 There is a growth in the demand for more sustainable and ethical features for fashion items, in fact, the Pulse of the Fashion Industry report shows that one-third of respondents have switched clothing brands, due to their responsible practices.